Diligent Legal Representation

 Being bitten by a dog can be a traumatic experience that results in severe and long-lasting injuries.
 If you or a loved one has been attacked and bitten by a dog, you should immediately seek medical assistance and the counsel of a qualified legal professional.

 As a Menifee dog bite lawyer with 36 years of legal experience, I can help you pursue legal action and recover the damages you deserve.
-My office has handled numerous dog bite cases and is extensively familiar with how these matters are adjudicated in the state of California.
+Law Office of Rob Schelling, A Professional Corporation has handled numerous dog bite cases and is extensively familiar with how these matters are adjudicated in the state of California.
 I have a strong track record for delivering exceptional results to clients in personal injury matters and am prepared to leverage my knowledge and resources to provide you with optimal representation.

 Laws governing dog bite liability vary from state to state.
 Some states operate under “negligence” rules in which an owner is only liable if they had prior knowledge of their dog’s aggressiveness or were otherwise negligent in their handling of the animal.